Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure: Coupling of the Dislocation to bulk Phonons

-As was shown in \cite{Beekman_2017} the form of this current along with the particle number conservation leads to the glide constraint, which states the the dislocation is limited to motion in the direction parallel to the Burgers vector.
-The Kalb-Ramond action takes the form
+As is shown in appendix \ref{appendix:C}, the form of this current along with particle number conservation leads to the glide constraint, which states that dislocation motion in the direction orthogonal to the plane spanned by the Burgers vector and dislocation line is forbidden for an edge dislocation.
+The locality of this constraints implies that, for edge dislocation, there is only a single propagating dislon.